 The fact is that the statue of the great Woody, the only officially known on the planet, is now one of the hallmarks of the city of Oviedo.
 Many are portrayed together with the great filmmaker.
 They mimic their pose: they slightly advance their left foot and put their hands in their pockets, adopt a pensive countenance and almost forget that what is walking beside them is a statue.

-Another honoree at the Prince of Asturias Awards, Joaquín Salvador Lavado Tejón «Quino«, He has seen how Oviedo has a privileged seat for the girl in his eyes: Mafalda, that awaits us in a downtown bank of the San Francisco field with a smiling face.
+Another honoree at the Prince of Asturias Awards, Joaquín Salvador Lavado Tejón «Quino«, He has seen how Oviedo has a privileged seat for the girl in his eyes: Mafalda, waiting for us on a central bench in the San Francisco field with a smiling face.

 Oviedo and the sculptures of the old town

 The fondness to be photographed with the statues of Oviedo began in the year 1993, when thousands of tourists already stopped to be photographed with the lonely male figure who watches the distance from the Plaza de Porlier, leaning on a trunk, with his feet surrounded by suitcases .
 Is The return of Williams B. Arrensberg, by Eduardo Úrculo, popularly known as "the traveler".
-A pioneering work of its kind, which floods with nostalgia, but also with an adventurous and detective flavor, the historic center of Oviedo.
-For Úrculo, certain objects such as suitcases, coats, banks and - especially - hats are loaded with symbolism about the human condition.
+A pioneering work of its kind, which fills the historic center of Oviedo with nostalgia, but also with an adventurous and detective flavor.
+For Úrculo, certain objects such as suitcases, coats, benches and - especially - hats are loaded with symbolism about the human condition.

 In the square of the cathedral we find another fictional character.
 A bronze woman who walks immobile in her period costume.
 It's Ana Ozores, The Regenta, that lived in the imaginary Oviedo (Vetusta) of Leopoldo Alas Clarín and that with this retort lasts forever outside the novel; in eternal coexistence with citizenship.